 Each group is required to have one or more superpeers.
+Superpeers, as we will discuss below, have special characteristics and responsibilities.
 Let $S_i \subseteq G_i$ be the set of superpeers in group i.
-Our architecture allows for $S_i = G_i$ for all i = 1, ..., I, in which case all peers are superpeers.
+Our architecture allows for $S_i = G_i$ for all $i = 1, \ldots, I$, in which case all peers are superpeers (and distinction between regular peers and superpeers becomes superfluous).
 We refer to architectures for which all peers are superpeers as the symmetric design.
-Our architecture also allows $|S_i| = 1$ for all i = 1, ..., I, in which case each group has exactly one superpeer.
+Our architecture also allows $|S_i| = 1$ for all $i = 1, \dots, I$, in which case each group has exactly one superpeer.
 Let $R_i = G_i - S_i$ be the set of all "regular peers" in group g_i .
 For non-symmetric designs ($S_i \neq G_i$), an attempt is made to designate the more powerful peers as superpeers.
-By "more powerful," we primarily mean the peers that are up and connected the most (and secondarily, those with high CPU power and/or network connection bandwidth).
+By "more powerful," we primarily mean the peers that are up and connected the most.
+But as secondary criteria, superpeers will be the peers that have high CPU power and/or network connection bandwidth.

+Fig. 1.
+Communication relationships between groups in the overlay network.

 The superpeers are gateways between the groups: they are used for inter-group query propagation.
 To this end, we require that if s_i is a superpeer in G_i , and (g_i, g_j) is an edge in the top-level overlay network (X, U), then s_i knows the name and the current IP address of at least one superpeer $s_j \in S_j$.
 With this knowledge, s_i can send query messages to s_j .
-If p is a regular peer, then p can only reach other groups through superpeers.
-Figure 1 (left) shows a top-level overlay network and possible communication relationships between the corresponding superpeers.
-Figure 1 (right) shows an example for which there is one superpeer in each group and the top-level overlay network is a ring.
-Within each group there is also an overlay network among the peers in the group.
+On the other hand, if p is a regular peer, then p must first send intra-group query messages to a superpeer in its group, which can then forward the query message to another group.
+Regular peers must thus know the name and IP address of the superpeers in their group.
+Figure 1 shows a top-level overlay network.
+Figure 2 shows possible communication relationships between the corresponding superpeers.
+Figure 3 shows an example for which there is one superpeer in each group and the top-level overlay network is a ring.